rikunert/rikunert.github.io/_posts/2019-11-17-exponential_scaler.md

 ## Positive exponents

 If you desire the opposite behaviour, i.e. an zooming into the upper end of the scale, just use a positive exponent.
+This is useful when the data show a so-called ceiling effect, i.e. most data points cluster around the top of the scale.

 We can use nearly the same code again in order to observe the effect.

 ```python